 - Pets must be under voice control or physical restraint.

 - Recreational livestock are prohibited from being restrained within 100′ (35 adult steps) of water.

 - All livestock feed must be certified weed free.

 - Possession of motorized equipment and mechanized means of transport are not permitted.

 - Camping is not allowed in Twin Lakes Basin (north of Chicago Basin).
 This includes the entire area bounded by the three 14ers.

-- Campfires are not allowed in the Needle Creek drainage.
+- Campfires are not allowed in the Needle Creek drainage and its tributaries.
 This includes Chicago Basin, Twin Lakes Basin, and the alpine basins below Columbine Pass.